 - running common actions

-Community includes links to hundreds of pre-built Tasks that you can start using right away, or use as the basis for your own custom Handlers.
+Community includes links to hundreds of pre-built Integrations/Handlers that you can start using right away, or use as the basis for your own custom Handlers.

 Nodes and Connectors are the elements that make up workflows.
 Each node represents a specific task (also called a Handler) for a specific workflow.
 Depending on the construction of the task, you'll have different inputs and results from each as the workflow processes.